libvips/ruby-vips/README.md

 There are two older versions of this gem.

-The `0.3-stable` branch is written in C, and supports a different API.
-It still works, but is only supported for compatibility.
+The `0.3-stable` branch is written in C and supports a different API.
+It still works, but is only maintained for compatibility.

 The `1.0-stable` branch is based on `gobject-introspection` rather than `ffi`.
 It supports the same API as the current version, but is harder to